ahmadarahman/Supply-Chain-Project/README.md

-Automating Supply Chain graphs with GPT/Other AI models
+Automating Supply Chain graphs with GPT/Llama 2.
+End goal is that user can automate

 ## Description